michaelfangtw/k8s-wordpress-mysql/README.md

 - [Kustomize Documentation](https://kustomize.io/)
 - [Kubernetes Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/)

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.
+You can help make this better!
+Feel free to open issues or send pull requests.

-## License
+## 📄 License

-This configuration is based on the official Kubernetes examples and follows the same licensing.
+This is based on official Kubernetes examples.
+Same license.

+---

+**Made with ❤️ for Kubernetes community**